Skip to main content

 Lindsey Mehl (she/her)

-I am a fourth year in the cancer biology program!
+I am a recent graduate from the cancer biology program!
 I am from Chicago, Illinois, and did my undergrad at Northwestern University.
 I then worked at the National Cancer Institute for two years before coming to Stanford.

 Please feel free to ask me about literally anything!
 Grad school is challenging to begin with, and grad school during the pandemic is quite a journey.
 I’d love to chat about mental health/wellness at Stanford, imposter syndrome, transitioning to grad school, moving cross country, living off campus, commuting to campus, coming to Stanford with a significant other, being mixed race/identity struggles, mentoring/teaching, rotations, choosing a lab, burnout, homesickness, or life in general.
 I hope to be a resource for anyone going through similar experiences and to learn from those with different experiences/perspectives.

-For more information about BioPeers, contact Shelly Rasnick (srasnick@stanford.edu) or request a BioPeer Meeting.
+For more information about BioPeers, contact oge-helpme@stanford.edu or request a BioPeer Meeting.